simphotonics/lazy_memo/README.md

 Alternatively, one could use the classes `LazyList<T>`, `LazySet<T>`, and `LazyMap<K, V>`.
-These classes cache an unmodifiable copy of the collection.
+These classes cache an unmodifiable copy of the collection returned by the object factory.

 ### 4. Memoized Functions

 Memoized functions maintain a lookup table of previously calculated results.
 When called,
 a memoized function checks if it was called previously with the same set of arguments.
-If that is the case it will return a cached result.
+If that is the case, it will return a cached result.

 Memoizing a function comes at the cost of additional indirections, higher memory usage, and the complexity of having to maintain a function table.